danigrim/banking-data-challenge/README.md

 <img src="./month_distribution.png" width="300">

 As seen in the histogram, the 9th month (September) has the highest number of frauds.
 In fact, 13% of frauds within the database happened in September.
+This indicates that fraudulent transactions might be related to months.

 ## Clarification points